- 700 North Lake Street

 Negotiator: "Let my more than 40 Years of Sales Experience work for YOU!"

-When You Think Real Estate - Mundelein Real Estate, Libertyville Real Estate, Vernon Hills Real Estate, Gurnee Real Estate, Grayslake Real Estate, Hawthorn Woods Real Estate, Wauconda Real Estate, Long Grove Real Estate, Lake County Real Estate, Cook County Real Estate and McHenry County Real Estate - Think BOB WALLEN and CENTURY 21 Affiliated (formerly CENTURY 21 Market Place, Ltd.)
+When You Think Real Estate - Mundelein Real Estate, Libertyvilee Real Estate, Vernon Hills Real Estate, Grayslake Real Estate, Hawthorn Woods Real Estate Wauconda Real Estate, Long Grove Real Estate, Lake County Real Estate, Cook County Real Estate and McHenry County Real Estate - Think BOB WALLEN and Century 21 Affiliated (formerly Century 21 Market Place, Ltd.)

 2,178 square feet